olom/ipykernel/docs-elm/README.md

 The filter classes do not need to be all in this file, you can make a custom package and import it from there.

+*IMPORTANT:* just for demo purposes we changed the kernel to load by default the file under ipykernel/ipython_kernel_elm_config.py

 ### Filter definition